For those of you wondering where to go in Japan...! Recommended tourist spots all over Japan

 Photo by Kazuki Takahashi

-The Tateyama Kurobe Alpine Route is one of the world's leading mountain sightseeing routes, running through the Northern Alps, which are lined with mountains around 3000m above sea level.
+The Tateyama Kurobe Alpine Route is one of the world's leading mountain tourism routes, running through the Northern Alps, where mountains stand shoulder to shoulder at around 3,000 meters above sea level.

-Using cable cars, buses, ropeways, etc., you can encounter spectacular scenery on a route that goes from Nagano Prefecture to Toyama Prefecture.
-The business period is seasonal, from mid-April to the end of November.
-The total length of the route is 37.2km, with a maximum elevation difference of 1,975m.
+You can encounter magnificent views on a grand scale on the route from Nagano Prefecture to Toyama Prefecture using cable cars, buses, ropeways, etc. The operation period is seasonal, from mid-April to the end of November.
+The total length of the route is 37.2 km, and the maximum elevation difference is 1,975 m.

-As a very popular tourist destination, it is especially crowded during Japanese holidays and during the autumn foliage season.
-A `` crowd forecast calendar '' is available on the official website, so it's a good idea to use it as a reference when planning your trip.
+As it is a very popular tourist destination, it gets particularly crowded during Japanese holidays and the autumn foliage season.
+The official website has a " Crowd Forecast Calendar ," so it's a good idea to use this as a reference when planning your trip.

 Photo by Ayaka Henmi<br>